 A nephew of Muhammad Shaybani, Ubaidullah rose to power during the reign of Kuchum (r.
 1512-1531), who was the nominal khan but delegated military matters to him.
 Ubaidullah resumed the hostilities with the Safavids and, through numerous campaigns, Herat and other towns changed hands multiple times.
 After an interlude during Abu Said’s reign (1531-1534), who was not keen on Ubaidullah’s wars in Persia, he became khan himself (1534-1539).

-As a result of Ubaidullah’s campaigns in Persia, the Shaybanids accumulated booty and riches, some of which was spent to build the magnificent Mir-i-Arab madrasah, where the ruler was later buried.
+As a result of Ubaidullah’s campaigns in Persia, the Shaybanids accumulated booty and riches, some of which were spent to build the magnificent Mir-i-Arab madrasah, where the ruler was later buried.
 Apart from being a military commander, he was also a man of letters who, under the penname of ‘Ubaidi’, wrote poetry in Persian, Arabic and Turkic.
 A passion also inherited by his son Abdul Aziz, who also composed verses and amassed an impressive library during his autonomous reign in Bukhara (1540-1551).
 Ubaidullah established Bukhara as his capital and would from that time become the political and cultural centre of what became known as the Khanate of Bukhara.

 The golden age of the Shaybanids